Whose faith saves us?

 The translation challenge here involves theology, biblical exegesis and grammar.
 All these elements must be considered since they all influence, even dictate, translation decisions.
 A key grammatical issue is whether the Greek phrases involved should be understood as objective-genitives---naming a faith of which Jesus is object (“faith in Jesus Christ"); or as subjective-genitives---naming a faith of which Jesus is subject (“the faith of Christ,” or perhaps, "the faithfulness of Christ"---see below).
 Both options are possible grammatically.
 However, theologically/exegetically, the overall thrust of Paul's theme of union with Christ ("in Christ" being Paul's frequent refrain) points toward the subjective-genitive as the most likely and thus preferred alternative.

 To read more about these issues, click here for a helpful, detailed essay by John Dunnill, who argues for the subjective-genetive: the faith (he prefers faithfulness) of Christ.
 Here is one of his summary comments:

 It is the faithfulness of Christ which effects salvation---his trust in God as displayed in active obedience leading to his death and to the unfolding of new life in the resurrection.
 Of this new life the believer who trusts in this faithfulness of Christ, rather than works of the law, can lay hold, so that "the life I now live I live by the faithfulness of the son of God." (p.
-5, emphasis added)So in answer to our original question, Whose faith saves us?, we observe Paul's answer (which is the declaration of the gospel) that it is the faith of Christ that saves us from start to finish---a faith that becomes our own through, by and in our union with Christ, the faithful one.
+5, emphasis added)So in answer to our original question, Whose faith saves us?, we observe Paul's answer (which is the declaration of the gospel) that it is the faith of Christ that saves us from start to finish---a faith that, by the Spirit, becomes ours in and through our union with Jesus Christ, the faithful One.

 For additional essays on this topic, click here, here and here (downloaded document).